If you are a Non-EU citizen, your driving license is likely to expire after 6 months from your registration!

 how you can convert it to a German license.

 Driving is the German's most popular activity - or at least that is the perception.
 What we allocate with the German way of driving: the motorways have no speed limits, there are no maut tolls, and the roads are well maintained.
 Further, the world's biggest manufacturers of high-quality cars origin from Germany - it is from here that the car overtook the world.
-Admittedly, that industry got a serious blow recently with the scandal regarding exhaust technology.
+Admittedly, that industry got a serious blow recently with the scandal regarding exhaust technology and the belated change to renewable energy driven cars.
+But the industry is certainly still one of the biggests in Germany.

 Getting to know Germany by car is easy and most convenient.
 Gas stations, garages, parking space, are available everywhere.
 Traffic jams are, in comparison to other urban centers, rare.
 A lot of money is invested in improving the traffic system, to make it safer and more efficient.